halkyonio/operator/README.md

 spring-boot   spring-boot             14s   dev    Pending   pod is not ready for component 'spring-boot' in namespace 'demo'
 ```

-**Remark** Don't worry about the status which is reported the first time as downloading the first time the needed images from external docker registry could take time !
+**Remark** Don't worry about the status which is reported the first time as downloading the needed images from a nexternal docker registry could take time !

 ```bash
 kubectl get components -n demo